-Lady Gaga Halftime Show: ‘Pouch’ Belly Body Shamers Shamed By Twitter Fans
+Lady Gaga Halftime Show: ‘Pooch’ Belly Body-Shamers Shamed By Twitter Fans

 — Therese Ryan (@TheRealTherese) February 6, 2017

-Gaga, real name, Stefani Joanne Angelina Germanotta, didn’t have a large number of costume changes.
+Gaga, whose real name is Stefani Joanne Angelina Germanotta, didn’t have a large number of costume changes.
 Lady Gaga began her Super Bowl 51 number with a blue sparkly body suit that was designed by Donatella Versace.
 She paired the outfit with encrusted Swarovski crystals.

-Next, while diving into her past medleys, Gaga changed into a cropped jacket featuring spikes that showed major belly skin.
+Next, while diving into her past hits, Gaga changed into a cropped jacket featuring spikes that showed major belly skin.
 And for her last costume change, the pop diva sported a white leather jacket sculpted to resemble NFL football shoulder pads.
 She showed off her midriff with a pair of hot pants.

 People can't stop talking about Lady Gaga's "belly" and the Internet is not having it: https://t.co/sJP9rgEhAY pic.twitter.com/bboCCGf3kR